 I moved these dll's to a lib folder inside of my application and then referenced them.
 This way they are not lost when I clear the bin folder.

 2 - Setup app.config

-Now that you are running outside a web context there is a couple of entries that needs to be copied from a uCommerce web.config file to your app.config.
+Now that you are running outside a web context there are a couple of entries that need to be copied from a uCommerce web.config file to your app.config.
 These are the section groups commerce, and syscache and their configurations.
 If you do not have an app.config file you can create one by this:

 Right click project -> Add -> New Item... -> Visual c# items -> Application Configuration File -> name it "app.config".

 Once you have copied the section and configurations your app.config will look something like this: